emacs-lsp/dap-mode/docs/page/features.md

 `dap-mode` also has such a feature: the `:dap-compilation` property of launch configurations ("dap-compilation" in `launch.json`) specifies a shell command that needs to execute successfully before the debug session is started.
+`:dap-compilation-dir` can be used to control where the compilation is started.

 In the future, we want to support VSCode's `preLaunchTask` instead, but currently there is no tasks.json-compatible task runner for Emacs.